How to use MQ2 gas sensor with Arduino | Step by step instructions

 #define Sensor A1

 In the setup function.
-The LCD display is started.
+The LCD is started.
 Also, the LED and buzzer pins are set as output pins.

 void setup() {